 9. Grilled corn: A fragrant aroma

 Because corn is in season, grilled corn stalls are frequently found at summer festivals.
-Juicy corn is salted and seasoned with soy sauce, giving it a good aroma and a sweet, salty flavor.
+Juicy corn is salted and seasoned with soy sauce, giving it a pleasing aroma and a sweet, salty flavor.
 Festival-goers walking and eating hot ears of corn is a common sight.

 Does it look good on social media?
 Two trendy street foods

 Thus far, we’ve presented standard festival foods.
 But other unique and trendy foods embody the ever-evolving food stall culture.
-Many items have a particular appearance, from “Italian Spa Bo” to glowing drinks you’d expect to see in a moderately fashionable bar.
+Many items have a particular appearance, from “Italian Spa-Bo” to glowing drinks you’d expect to see in a moderately fashionable bar.

-1. Italian Spa Bo: Fried pasta that's popular for its moderate saltiness and crisp texture
+1. Italian Spa-Bo: Fried pasta that's popular for its moderate saltiness and crisp texture

-“Italian Spa Bo” (fried pasta) consists of long, crunchy spaghetti noodles that have been fried and seasoned.
+“Italian Spa-Bo” (fried pasta) consists of long, crunchy spaghetti noodles that have been fried and seasoned.
 Seen at festival stalls around the country, they’re easy to eat while walking and their salty taste goes perfectly with alcohol.

 2. Light Bulb Soda: Shiny light bulbs make an impact